laksh29/deep/README.md

 The application opens at the ```details``` route.

-- I verify whether the assetlinks.json has been hosted correctly using https://developers.google.com/digital-asset-links/tools/generator, the test passes.
+- I did verify whether the assetlinks.json has been hosted correctly using https://developers.google.com/digital-asset-links/tools/generator, and the test passed.

-- But when I try debugging it using the dev-tools it constantly gives me the following errors:
+- But when I try debugging the project using the dev-tools it constantly gives me the following errors:
 [ ] Digital Asset Links JSON file related issues
 [ ] Hosting related issues